vault27/Foundation/routing.md

 **CEF - Cisco Express Forwarding**

+- Enabled by default on most platforms
+- Cisco Express Forwarding (CEF) maintains two tables in the data plane
-- Preconstruct the Layer 2 frame headers and egress interface information for each neighbor, and keep them ready in an adjacency table stored in the router’s memory.
-This adjacency table can be constructed immediately as the routing table is populated.
-No need to visit ARP table for every packet.
+- Preconstruct the Layer 2 frame headers and egress interface information for each next hop, and keep them ready in an adjacency table stored in the router’s memory
+- This adjacency table can be constructed immediately as the routing table is populated
+- No need to visit ARP table for every packet
-Routing table is very slow to search and contains too much data, that is why the destination prefixes alone from the routing table can be stored in a separate data structure called the Forwarding Information Base, or **FIB**, optimized for rapid lookups (usually, tree-based data structures meet this require- ment).
-Each entry in the FIB that represents a destination prefix can instead contain a pointer toward the particular entry in the adjacency table that stores the appropriate rewrite information: Layer 2 frame header and egress interface indication.
+- Routing table is very slow to search and contains too much data, that is why the destination prefixes alone from the routing table can be stored in a separate data structure called the Forwarding Information Base, or **FIB**, optimized for rapid lookups (usually, tree-based data structures meet this requirement)
+- Each entry in the FIB that represents a destination prefix can instead contain a pointer toward the particular entry in the adjacency table that stores the appropriate rewrite information: Layer 2 frame header and egress interface indication
-After the FIB and adjacency table are created, the routing table is not used anymore.
+- After the FIB and adjacency table are created, the routing table is not used anymore
-Routing Information Base (RIB)—it is the master copy of routing information from which the FIB and other structures are populated, but it is not necessarily used to route packets itself.
-RIBs for different routing protocols are different case.
+- Routing Information Base (RIB)—it is the master copy of routing information from which the FIB and other structures are populated, but it is not necessarily used to route packets itself
+- RIBs for different routing protocols are different case
-CEF is implemented in software.
+- CEF is implemented in software.
-High end routers use specialized circuits (specifically, Ternary Content Addressable Memory [TCAM]) to store the FIB contents and perform even faster lookups.
+- High end routers use specialized circuits (specifically, Ternary Content Addressable Memory [TCAM]) to store the FIB contents and perform even faster lookups

 **Activation**